RyuuXS/Reforestation/README.md

-## Why do bears have hairy coats?
-Fur protection.
+## Why do cows wear bells?
+Because their horns don't work.